About the University

 Infrastructure

 OSU completed work on a state-of-the-art Central Plant to replace its inefficient 1940s power plant.
-The facility reduces OSU’s environmental footprint, saves energy costs and features a 60-person classroom.
+The facility reduces OSU’s environmental footprint, saves energy costs and improves reliability for the air conditioning and heating systems on the Stillwater campus.
+The Central Plant features a 60-person classroom and includes a viewing area for education and public outreach.

 OSU is a leader in network computing resources.
 The university has applied the student technology fee in concert with other resources to create a second-to-none networking system on campus that includes maintenance of large-scale computer laboratories, high speed inter-laboratory connectivity and a virtually seamless interface to the internet across campus.